 Dr. David Redmiles is a Professor in the Department of Informatics at the University of California, Irvine (UCI) in the Donald Bren School of Information and Computer Sciences (ICS).
-He is the author of about 200 publications integrating the areas of software engineering, human-computer interaction, and computer-supported cooperative work.
+He is the author of nearly 200 publications integrating the areas of software engineering, human-computer interaction, and computer-supported cooperative work.
 He has graduated 11 PhD students and served on the dissertation committees of over 30 other PhD students.
 His current research focuses on distributed and collaborative software engineering, especially the aspects of awareness and trust among collaborators.
 He is a member of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE) Computer Society.
 He was designated an ACM Distinguished Scientist in 2011.
 He earned his PhD degree in 1992 at the University of Colorado, Boulder.
 He holds a BS (1980) in Mathematics and Computer Science and a MS (1982) in Computer Science from the American University in Washington, D.C.

 Dr. Redmiles recently served as General Chair of the 2016 IEEE International Conference on Global Software Engineering (ICGSE).
 Previously, he served as Papers Co-Chair of the 2013 International Conference on End User Development (IS-EUD).
 He serves on the steering committee for both of those conferences.
 For many years, he was involved in the IEEE/ACM Conference on Automated Software Engineering, serving on the steering committee and organizing the 2005 conference as General Chair.
 That research community designated him Fellow of Automated Software Engineering in 2009 and in 2010 awarded him and his co-authors the inaugural Most Influential Paper Award for their 1996 paper on software design environments.
 The Argo/UML system described in that paper continues to evolve as a widely adopted design tool supported by a lively open-source community (see argouml.org).